kaloklee/Interval_surv/README.md

 This repository contains the Stan codes that I wrote for various Interval Censored Survival Models.

 The data used are from an 1980 paper in the Organizational Behavior and Human Performance journal, written by Morrison and Schmittlein.
+A copy is attached.

 Interval censored models are not well-convered in the Stan manuel, despite its popularity in real-life applications.